May also be called: Intracranial Hypertension; Idiopathic Intracranial Hypertension;

 The brain and spinal cord are surrounded by cerebrospinal fluid, or CSF, which

 protects and cushions the brain.
-With pseudotumor cerebri, something causes the pressure
+With intracranial hypertension, something causes

-of the CSF to increase.
-This can be a side effect of certain medicines or diseases,
+the pressure of the CSF to increase.
+This can be a side effect of certain medicines

-but in most cases, there is no certain cause.
-Doctors aren't sure why the pressure
+or diseases, but in most cases, there is no certain cause.
+Doctors aren't sure why

-increases, but it may have something to do with problems in the way CSF flows out
+the pressure increases, but it may have something to do with problems in the way CSF

 The high pressure causes extremely painful headaches,

-Pseudotumor cerebri can affect people of any age and both sexes, but it is most
+Intracranial hypertension can affect people of any age and both sexes, but it is

 of the CSF during a lumbar puncture (spinal tap).